Nagi-ovo/CRAG-Ollama-Chat/README.md

 Run the demo by :

-1. Modify the `config.yaml` file, fill in the required config:
+1. Creat a `config.yaml` file with the format of `config.example.yaml` and fill in the required config:

 ```yaml
 # APIs